-- Before conducting an Exit, Providers must upload the completed résumé and Career Pathway Plan against the Participant's activity placement in the Department's IT Systems (except for Online Base Service Participants).
-In cases where the Participant Exits a Course before the Career Pathway Plan is completed, Providers must upload the incomplete document that shows the progression of the plan until time of Exit. - For Online Base Service Participants, the Provider must retain: - a copy of the Participant's updated résumé and signed and dated Career Pathway Plan - a Record of the Participant's attendance - where the Participant Exited the Course due to finding Employment, details of the Employment and provide to the Department when claiming the CTA Final Payment.
+Before conducting an Exit, Providers must upload the completed résumé and Career Pathway Plan against the Participant's activity placement in the Department's IT Systems (except for Online Base Service Participants).
+In cases where the Participant Exits a Course before the Career Pathway Plan is completed, Providers must upload the incomplete document that shows the progression of the plan until time of Exit.

+For Online Base Service Participants, the Provider must retain:

+- a copy of the Career Transition Assistance Eligibility Form - a copy of the Participant's updated résumé and signed and dated Career Pathway Plan - a Record of the Participant's attendance - where the Participant Exited the Course due to finding Employment, details of the Employment and provide to the Department when claiming the CTA Final Payment.